-- Track the life cycle of products and materials to understand how they are disposed and which products could likely find their way into marine environments.
+- Track the life cycle of products and materials to understand how they are disposed of and which products could likely find their way into marine environments.

-- Record and disclose information on the chemical and material usage within products, packaging, and processing systems to facilitate closing the loop.
+- Record and disclose information on the chemical and material usage within products, packaging and processing systems to facilitate closing the loop.